paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![ananke single post page](/images/hugo_themes/ananke_single_post.png#center)](/images/hugo_themes/ananke_single_post.png)

-Nothing extra on the single post page. but a lot of space unused, all posts list on the right in addition to related articles list on the end of the article, no Disqus support.
+Nothing extra on the single post page.
+But a lot of space unused, all posts list on the right in addition to related articles list on the end of the article, no Disqus support.

 ---